rackerlabs/docs-cloud-orchestration/api-docs/general-api-info/service-access-endpoints.rst

       You can find the complete URI to access the Cloud Orchestration API that includes your account number in the service catalog returned in the :ref:`authentication response <review-auth-resp>`.
 Search
-      the catalog for the service type, ``cloudOrchestration``.
+      the catalog for the service type, ``orchestration``.
 Then copy the URI from the *publicURL* field included in the service information.